Waldhausen Additivity: Classical and Quasicategorical: Proof of Additivity in the Classical Case

-Let $\mathcal{C}$ be a {\it Waldhausen category}, that is, a category equipped with a distinguished zero object $\ast$, a subcategory $co \mathcal{C}$ of {\it cofibrations}, and a subcategory $w\mathcal{C}$ of {\it weak equivalences} satisfying Waldhausen's axioms \cite[pages 320 and 326]{WaldhausenAlgKTheoryI}.
-These require that all isomorphisms are both cofibrations and weak equivalences, for each object $A$ the unique map $\ast \to A$ is a cofibration, the pushout of each cofibration exists and is again a cofibration, and finally, the gluing lemma holds.
+A {\it Waldhausen category} is a category $\mathcal{C}$ equipped with a distinguished zero object $\ast$, a subcategory $co \mathcal{C}$ of {\it cofibrations}, and a subcategory $w\mathcal{C}$ of {\it weak equivalences} that satisfy Waldhausen's axioms \cite[pages 320 and 326]{WaldhausenAlgKTheoryI}.
+These axioms are: all isomorphisms are both cofibrations and weak equivalences, for each object $A$ the unique map $\ast \to A$ is a cofibration, the pushout of each cofibration exists and is again a cofibration, and finally, the gluing lemma holds.
 Cofibrations are always indicated with a feathered arrow $\rightarrowtail$.

-Every model category contains an example of a Waldhausen category.
-Namely, if $\calm$ is a model category, then its full subcategory $\calm_c$ on its cofibrant objects is a Waldhausen category.
-For a proof of the gluing lemma in this generality, see Goerss--Jardine \cite[pages 122-123 and 127]{GoerssJardine} or Hovey \cite[Lemma 5.2.6]{Hovey1999}.